wqruan/MPCFormer-HawkEye/README-HawkEye.md

 # MPCFormer-Hawkeye

-This README file describes how to reproduce the model communication cost propfiling results from MPCFormer shown in Table 2, Table 3 and Figure 7 of the paper "HawkEye: Statically and Accurately Profiling the Communication Cost of Models in Multi-party Learning" (Usenix Security 2025).
+This README file describes how to reproduce the model communication cost profiling results from MPCFormer shown in Table 2, Table 3, and Figure 7 of the paper "HawkEye: Statically and Accurately Profiling the Communication Cost of Models in Multi-party Learning" (Usenix Security 2025).

 ## Build the environment